virada-k/retail-sales-behavior-analysis-instacart/README.md

 <br>

 ## <h2 id="data-source">ℹ️ 6.
 Data Source</h2>
-The dataset used in this project is from the InstaCart Online Grocery Basket Analysis Dataset on Kaggle.
+The dataset used in this project is from the Instacart Online Grocery Basket Analysis Dataset on Kaggle.

 For more information, please visit [InstaCart Dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset/data)